neoking89/owlsight/README.md

     - generation_kwargs: Additional generation parameters, like top_k, top_p, etc., , Type: OptionType.EDITABLE
   - rag settings:
     - back: Return to previous menu
-    - active: Whether RAG is active.
-If True, the search-results will be implicitly added as context to the modelprompt.
-Also, when pressing `search`, results will be shown.
-If False, no search-results will be shown and nothing will be added to the modelprompt., Options: False, True, Type: OptionType.TOGGLE
+    - active: Whether RAG for python libraries is active.
+If True, the search-results will be implicitly added as context to the modelprompt and when pressing ENTER, search-results will be shown., Options: False, True, Type: OptionType.TOGGLE
     - target_library: Target python library for to use for RAG.
 If the library is not installed in the active environment, a warning will be showed with available options., , Type: OptionType.EDITABLE
     - top_k: Number of most matching RAG results to return, based on `search` query, Options: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39, 40, 41, 42, 43, 44, 45, 46, 47, 48, 49, 50, Type: OptionType.TOGGLE
     - search: RAG search query.
 Press ENTER to show the `top_k` results.
 Only used when `active` is True., , Type: OptionType.EDITABLE
   - huggingface settings:
     - back: Return to previous menu
     - search: Search for a model on the Huggingface Hub by pressing ENTER.
-Keywords can be used optionally to finetune searchresults.
-Example: 'llama 3b gguf' will (likely) give all GGUF models with the Llama architecture with 3 bilion parameters., , Type: OptionType.EDITABLE
+Keywords can be used optionally to finetune searchresults, e.g. 'llama 3b gguf', , Type: OptionType.EDITABLE
     - top_k: Top number of huggingface results to return.
 The results will be sorted by highest score first., Options: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39, 40, 41, 42, 43, 44, 45, 46, 47, 48, 49, 50, Type: OptionType.TOGGLE
-    - select_model: Select and load a model from the HuggingFace Hub by toggling through the options found by `search`.
-This means `search` first has to be used before using this option., , Type: OptionType.TOGGLE
+    - select_model: Select and load a model from the HuggingFace Hub by toggling through the options found by `search`., , Type: OptionType.TOGGLE
     - task: Task for huggingface.
 When using `search`, the results will be filtered directly by chosen task., Options: None, text-generation, text2text-generation, translation, summarization, image-to-text, automatic-speech-recognition, visual-question-answering, document-question-answering, Type: OptionType.TOGGLE
-- save: Save current configuration
+- save: Save current configuration as JSON-file
-- load: Load configuration from file
+- load: Load a configuration from a JSON-file
 - clear history: Clear cache and chat history
 - quit: Exit application